-The Metropolitan Water Reclamation District of Greater Chicago is building the largest phosphorus recovery facility in the world at Stickney Water Reclamation Plant, which is aiming to open in September 2015.
+The Metropolitan Water Reclamation District of Greater Chicago built the largest phosphorus recovery facility in the world at Stickney Water Reclamation Plant, which opened in 2016.

 Phosphorus and other nutrients are usually lost during wastewater treatment, but executive director David St. Pierre intends to convert these nutrients into eco-friendly fertilizer.